 Just like colors, fonts have a big impact on how a message is perceived.
 Pick the wrong one, and your message gets a whole new meaning.
 For example:

-Finding good font combinations is an art in and of itself.
+Finding the best fonts and font combinations is an art in and of itself.
 I won’t go into detail here, but you can check out our other post about font pairing.
 Alternatively, you can use a tool like Fontjoy to help you out.
 Piktochart provides a large range of resources to make sure your chosen infographic template works with your desired texts and fonts.

 For our infographic, I will keep the fonts as they are.